abhiThere/expenser/README.md

 * View the list of expenses for each month of a specific year.
 * Add a new expense in the expenses list.
 * View expense analytics in the form of an interactive bar chart.
-* Filter expenses based on some year.
+* Filter the expenses list based on some year.

 # Built With